ManlyMarco/IllusionTrapMods/README.md

+# IllusionTrapMods
+Mods for some games by Illusion that add features related to traps.

-# Koikatsu: Become Trap / KK_BecomeTrap
+## Koikatsu: Become Trap
-Mod that adds a new setting to male character maker - "Character is a trap".
+Plugin for KK and KKS that adds a new setting to male character maker - "Character is a trap".
 Trap characters have following properties in main game:
-- Different animations while in school
+- Different animations while walking around in main game
 - Ability to freely enter changing rooms and toilets without the girls complaining or running away, and to talk with them as normal

 The animation modifications are based on the upillusion0100-otokonoko mod.